 Are CD ladders worth it?

-If you don’t want to put all your money in one CD, and you think interest rates will keep going up, you can use a CD laddering strategy.
+You can use a CD laddering strategy if you don’t want to put all your money in one CD and think rising interest rates will keep going up.
 This is when you have multiple CDs with different terms, like one year, two years, and three years.
 That way, part of your money is available more often than if you just had a three-year CD.
-When each CD matures, you can either reinvest in a new CD or take the money out.
+Then, when each certificate matures, you can reinvest in a new one or take the money out.

 What are the best 1-year CD rates?

-Charles Schwab is offering the highest 12-month jumbo CD rates at 1.50% for 12 months.
+Charles Schwab offers the highest 12-month jumbo CD rates at 1.50% for 12 months.

 What are the best 10-year CD rates?

-As of May 2022, Edward Jones is offering 3.00% APY on their Certificates.
-Oceanview is offering 3.85% APY on their 10-year fixed annuity.
+As of September 2022, EPCU Financial offers 3.75% APY on their Certificates.
+Athene is offering 4.60% APY on their 7-year fixed annuity.

 How Do 1-Year CD Rates Work?

-When you open a 1-year CD, you are agreeing to leave your money in the account for that entire year.
+When you open a 1-year CD, you agree to leave your money in the account for that entire year.
 In return, the bank agrees to pay you a set interest rate on your deposit.
-The interest rate on a 1-year CD is fixed, which means it will not change for the duration of the term.
+The interest rate on a 1-year CD is fixed, which means it will not change for the term.
 However, after the CD matures, the bank may offer you a lower rate if you renew for another term.

 What does CD stand for in banking?